anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is divided into the horrible and the miserable.
+Quote: The rule of friendship means there should be mutual sympathy between them, each supplying what the other lacks and trying to benefit the other, always using friendly and sincere words.

-By: Woody Allen
+By: Cicero